 When asked if he was a community leader, Ladeu denied it.

-But Ladeu is a leader, however, his reluctance to claim that title is well-founded.
+But Ladeu is a leader.
+His reluctance to claim that title, however, is well-founded.
 Just ten days before Hidroituango unleashed its catastrophic flood on Puerto Valdivia, two community leaders were murdered.

 Community leaders are frequently targeted by paramilitary groups, as the right-wing groups associate change-makers and change-seekers with left-wing ideology and a stronger state.
-Left-wing ideas and strong states are the enemy, and enemies must be discarded.
+In their mind, left-wing ideas and strong states are the enemy, and enemies must be discarded.

 It is no surprise that in 2018, according to a study by Indepaz, Valdivia, the municipality to which Puerto Valdivia belongs, was ranked the fourth municipality in Antioquia with the most leaders murdered.
 In 2018, 35 community leaders were murdered in the province, 5 of them were in Valdivia.